 The distant sounds of the ferry or fishing boats ("fiske boats") sometimes crept into the recordings.
 Knut's wife Aud would pack a lunch of lefse, coffee, and goat cheese for us.
 At the end of the day we'd get the ferry back home.
 On the ferry, or drinking cider waiting for the ferry, we'd talk about the lore that swirled around the instrument, its players, and the subjects of the songs.
 A lot of the songs are about Huldres, mythical mountain beauties who come and sing songs to fiddlers who have fallen asleep under trees.
 "Underground people," Turid called them.

 There isn't much that happens in that part of the country, so our recording project attracted the attention of the national television and ratio stations.
 A crew came to interview us at the end of a long day of recording.
 They asked us if we thought the CD would sell.
 We surprised them by saying, "No." Hardingfele music is not all that popular in Norway, and I could tell that the album would be exploring the stranger side of the instrument.
 On the ferry home Knut mentioned an old Norwegian saying, something like, "The only exercise my father got was leaping across the room to shut off the radio when hardingfele music came on."

 After the end of the television interview in Utne Church Knut said, "I remember a song, a song is coming."
 He unpacked his fiddle, we set the microphones back up, and everybody sat down and listened while we recorded him playing "Huldreslått."
 Turid leaned over and whispered that Knut was playing a song about a huldre.
 Marc said, “What are huldres?”
 Turid whispered again, “Underground people.”
 Knut seemed to invoke something.
 Huldres, maybe.
 The atmosphere was surreal.
-The wood grain in the church walls started to crawl.
+The grain in the church's wooden walls started to crawl.

 Recording notes: I didn't like the sound of the DAT I used to record the nuns in Nepal, so I brought an analog Nagra reel-to-reel tape deck.
 I used two Neumann U-87s with the Nagra.